Quantum Gases with Tunable Interactions

 If you are interested in our research, do not hesitate contact us.
 We offer positions at all levels.

-In particular, we are looking for a M2 student which could continue for a PhD thesis in 2024.
+In particular, we are looking for a M2 student which could continue for a PhD thesis in 2025.

 Our Research

+We especially study gases in reduce dimensions (1D, 2D), where quantum and thermal fluctuations are most important.
+Importantly, we work with potassium 39, a bosonic element having nice magnetically tunable Feshbach resonances, thus permitting the control of the interatomic interaction.
 In April 2017, we have changed the experimental setup, replacing the stainless steel science chamber with a small glass cell (click to see a video).
 The new setup permits the production of condensates every 6-7 seconds and it allows for high numerical aperture imaging, fast change of the magnetic field and easy RF transfers between spin states, thus allowing quenches of the interaction parameters.
-This new setup is especially suitable for the study of quantum droplets.
+This new setup is especially suitable for the study of RF coherent dressing which permits to not only control two body but also three-body interactions.

 Some results